-A proposed expansion of the geothermal energy facility, the Casa Diablo IV Geothermal Development project, would include 16 new wells that could extract 10,000 acre-feet of hot water per year.
+A planned expansion of the geothermal energy facility, the Casa Diablo IV Geothermal Development project, will include 16 new wells that could extract 10,000 acre-feet of hot water per year.
 Current pumping for the geothermal plant is about 19,000 acre-feet.
-Almost all of the proposed geothermal wells are closer to the town of Mammoth Lakes and the water supply wells than the existing geothermal wells.
+Almost all the proposed geothermal wells are closer to the town of Mammoth Lakes and the water supply wells than the existing geothermal wells.
 These new wells would pump hot water from depths of about 1,500 to 2,000 feet below the surface.
 Because of the complex geology and little drilling data about the nature of the rock between the coldwater aquifer and the geothermal aquifer, potential connections for water and heat between the two layers are unknown.
 Therefore, whether extraction of underlying hot water would have any impact on the overlying coldwater aquifer is also unknown.
 MCWD has requested that the geothermal developer install additional monitoring wells and have a mitigation plan in case impacts are detected in the future.
+In 2013, the MCWD filed a lawsuit against the Great Basin Unified Air Pollution Control District, which was in an odd position as the "lead agency" for considering (and eventually approving) the environmental impact report for the Casa Diablo IV expansion project.
+In late 2018, the MCWD settled its legal actions unsuccessfully despite costs of about \$1.7 million (Benham, 2018).